SamuelZ12/personal-website/README.md

-# Samuel Zhang's Personal Website
+# My Personal Website

-This is the repository for my personal website built with Next.js and deployed on Vercel.
+This is the repository for my personal website built with Next.js Tailwind CSS and deployed on Vercel.

-## Technologies Used

-- Framework: Next.js
-- Styling: Tailwind CSS
-- Deployment: Vercel

-## Visit

-You can visit my website at [samuelzhang.ca](https://samuelzhang.ca)